microsoft/fast/packages/fast-form-generator-react/README.md

 ## Using the form generator
 ### Basic usage
-The required properties are the data, schema and onChange function.
+The required properties are the data, schema, and onChange function.
 The data should be tied to your state, this will change.

 ```jsx
 import Form from "@microsoft/fast-form-generator-react";